tfonteyn/tda/README.md

 * ability to add additional logfiles (useful if logfiles are rotated) or open many at once.
 * Session handling to be able to reopen a tda session.
 * Integration into JConsole as plugin.
-* A VisualVM plugin.
+* A VisualVM plugin, available through the VisualVM Plugin Center.

 The emphasis of the TDA is to provide analysis support of offline information gathered from production environments.

 In addition to TDA you might find the GCViewer helpful.
 It parses the output of the garbage collector from a loggc file and displays it graphically, so you can analyse the memory usage over the time.
+See here: https://github.com/chewiebug/GCViewer

 TDA orignally was hosted on java.net: https://java.net/projects/tda